 One of our determined Attorneys at Leifert & Leifert can assess your situation and determine which records are eligible for expungement or sealing under Florida law.
 A Lake Worth expungement Lawyer may be able to assist you with expunging or sealing records related to your criminal past and prohibit them from being accessed from the public.
 An experienced criminal attorney could help you understand your rights and legal options.

-Expungement and Sealing Criminal Records in Lake Worth
+What is Expungement and Sealing Criminal Records in Lake Worth?

 Although the Florida Department of Law Enforcement retains one copy of your expunged criminal history, your destroyed expunged record would not be available to the public or other government agencies.